zonination/emperors/README.md

 Discrepancies will be listed in the `notes` column.

-### Succession
+### Rise

-In the `succession` column, an emporor's rise to power occurred in one of the following situations:
+In the `rise` column, an emporor's rise to power occurred in one of the following situations:

 * **Birthright** - Cases in which an emperor's lineage was the determining factor in their control of the Empire, with little conflict.
-* **Seized Power** - Cases in which an emporor used violent force, self-proclamation, or clever opportunism, to seize the Empire without birthright or appointment.
+* **Seized Power** - Cases in which an emporor used violent force, self-proclamation, or clever opportunism to seize the Empire without birthright or appointment.
 * **Appointment by X** - Cases in which an emperor was appointed by an **Army**, the **Senate**, an **Emperor**, or **Praetorian Guard**.

 Discrepancies will be listed in the `notes` column.